• First published on January 03, 2018

-You’re probably already familiar with Creatine for its post workout benefits, but it’s also an incredibly good pre workout supplement because it can help to reduce fatigue and increase hydration.
+You’re probably already familiar with Creatine for its post workout benefits, but it’s also an incredibly good pre workout supplement as well.

 We would definitely like to see some more proven and effective pre workout ingredients in both of these products.
 Check out our pick of the best products on the market right now by hitting the link below.

-Most pre workout supplements on sale these days are pretty safe because they tend to only contain natural ingredients.
+Most pre workout supplements on sale these days are pretty safe because they tend to only contain commonly used ingredients.

 That being said, we definitely always recommend that you take a close look at the ingredients label to make sure that you’re not allergic to any of the substances before taking a product for the first time.

 The main thing to look out for in the pre workout supplement category is that many products tend to be overloaded with stimulants.

 Although a small doses of caffeine can be a perfect boost for a training session, too much can cause side effects such as the jitters and energy crashes later in the day.

 We tend to recommend going for a pre workout which uses less than 200mg of caffeine per serving, and both Gold Standard and Amino Energy tick this box.

 Our final comparison category is the price – which of these two products offers the better value for money.